FREE ONLINE ED ASSESSMENT. Start Here

 100 milligrams

-A typical dose of sildenafil is 50 milligrams, which you’d take up to an hour before sexy time.
+A typical starting dose of sildenafil is 50 milligrams, which you’d take 30 minutes to four hours before sexy time.

 Your provider may adjust your dosage depending on your needs and how you respond to the medication.